athivvat/awesome-devtools/README.md

 ## Payment
 - [Stripe](https://stripe.com/) - Payments infrastructure for the internet
+- [Zuora](https://www.zuora.com/) - Build, grow, and run your business with the world’s leading monetization platform.

 ## System Monitor
 - [BetterStack](https://betterstack.com/) - Delightful observability tools that turn your logs & monitoring into a secret weapon for shipping better software faster.